 On this account, different institutions and European countries have drawn up national plans and roadmaps that indicate the steps to be followed to make open science effective.

-In Catalonia, within the framework of the National Pact for the Knowledge Society, the Catalan Government approved an Open Science Strategy and the Science Act 9/2022.
-For further information, see the section “Catalan Strategy“.
+In Catalonia, within the framework of the National Pact for the Knowledge Society, the Catalan Government approved the Catalan Strategy on Open Science and the Science Act 9/2022.

 In Spain, open science has also been addressed at legislative level: article 39 of the 17/2022 Act which modifies Act 14/2011, of June 1st, on Science, Technology, and Innovation.
 And article 12 of the Law 2/2023 of the University System (LOSU).
+These provisions were expanded with the approval of the National Open Science Strategy (ENCA): 2023-2027.

 Among the national open science plans, some receive special attention: